syseleven/grav-docs-metakube/pages/04.tutorials/06.external-authentication/default.en.md

 ### Via the MetaKube dashboard

-The easiest way to give permissions to a user is to use the builtin RBAC support in the MetaKube dashboard.
-At the cluster details page you can expand the RBAC section by clicking on it.
-There you can give view, edit or admin permissions to individual users.
-You can give the permissions for the whole cluster or limit it to a single namespace.
-(In the background these are translated to ClusterRoleBindings and RoleBindings.)
+The easiest way to give permissions to a user or group is to use the builtin RBAC support in the MetaKube dashboard.
+In the authorization tab of the cluster detail page, you can grant view, edit or admin permissions to individual users.
+You can grant these permissions for the whole cluster or limit it to a single namespace.
+In the background these are translated to ClusterRoleBindings and RoleBindings.
-For the e-mail address you always have to use the same address that the user has stored in SysEleven Login.
+For the e-mail address or group name you have to use the same information which is stored in SysEleven Login.

 ### Manually

 If the default roles are not enough for your use case and you need more fine-grained control, you can manage the ClusterRoleBindings and RoleBindings manually.
-Remember, you need to use the same e-mail addresses as in SysEleven Login here as well.
-Using the simple webinterface and manually managed roles at the same time is also possible.
+Remember, you need to use the same e-mail addresses or group name as in SysEleven Login here as well.
+Using the simple web interface and manually managed roles at the same time is also possible.

 The following ClusterRoleBinding example would map the cluster-admin ClusterRole to the user "user@xample.com" and all users in the SysEleven Login Group "kubernetes".
 The cluster-admin ClusterRole allows to perform all operations on all resources in the whole cluster.